Swpogue/fs-journal/journal/01/reflection.md

 I feel like I know what needs to be done but still have to look up how to do it.
+Need more time with bootstrap.
+Need to find quick reference sites for syntax.